Key takeaways:

 [Sender]

-External vendor template
+External vendor or handoff template

-How to phrase it: Use “by COB [weekday], [time zone] ([date])”, plus a checklist to reduce back-and-forth.
+How to phrase it: Use “by COB [weekday], [time zone] ([date]),” plus a checklist to reduce back-and-forth.

 Template #1:

-Subject: Creative Handoff by COB Thursday, 5:30 PM CET (Oct 16)
+Subject: Asset Handoff by COB Thursday, 5:30 PM CET (Mar 13)

 Body: